-Through the coldest and hottest days in Kutztown, your heating and cooling system is a critical ally in keeping your home comfortable.
+Through the coldest and hottest days in Kutztown and Breinigsville, your heating and cooling system is a critical ally in keeping your home comfortable.
 Unfortunately, it’s also your worst enemy when trying to reduce your energy consumption.
 According to the U.S. Department of Energy, your HVAC system could be the culprit behind nearly half of your household’s energy use.

 That large draw of energy makes your HVAC unit an ideal place to start adjusting your energy habits.
 Whether you’re looking to shrink your carbon footprint or want to lower your utility bill, there are many ways—big and small—to direct how your heating and cooling system uses energy.